bwsw/cloudstack-ui/docs/source/CS-UI_Resources.rst

 To get detailed instructions on plugins deployment you will need access to projects at GitLab.

-After the backend plugins are deployed and configured the Resource Limits management UI-plugin can be activated and configured via the configuration file (see the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#resource-limits-plugin>`_).
+After the backend plugins are deployed and configured the Resource Limits Management UI-plugin can be activated and configured via the configuration file (see the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#resource-limits-plugin>`_).
 Once it is activated, users and administrators get access to resource limits and quotas management via UI.

 Plugin Deployment
 -------------------

-The detailed instructions on the plugin deployment are presented at the `project wiki-page <https://github.com/bwsw/cloudstack-ui/wiki/Resource-Limits-Management-Plugin>`_.
+The instructions on plugin deployment are presented at the `project wiki-page <https://github.com/bwsw/cloudstack-ui/wiki/Resource-Limits-Management-Plugin>`_.

 To enable the Resource Limits Management UI-plugin you will need to:

-* Install and configure the *µAPI Gateway* backend plugin in CloudStack.
+1. Install and configure the *µAPI Gateway* backend plugin in CloudStack.
-* Deploy the *Resource Limits Management* backend plugin.
+2. Deploy the *Resource Limits Management* backend plugin.
-* Enable and configure the *Resource Limits Management* UI extension via the `config.json` file.
+3. Enable and configure the *Resource Limits Management* UI extension via the `config.json` file.

 Managing Resource Limits via UI
 ----------------------------------------